snowjs/cli/docs/commands.md

 ## snow domains add \<domain\>

 Verifies DNS records are configure properly for `domain`.
 Creates rule to redirect traffic from `domain` to the [default backend].
-Requests an SSL certificate, if one is not available, and sets up SSL termination.
+Requests an SSL certificate from Let's Encrypt, if one is not present in the cluster, and sets up SSL termination.

 ## snow domains rm \<domain\>

-Removes any traffic redirect rules.
+Removes any traffic redirect rules from `domain`.
 Removes SSL termination with the Let's Encrypt SSL certificate for `domain` (the [default certificate] will be used instead).

-The Let's Encrypt SSL certificate will remain persistented.
+The Let's Encrypt SSL certificate will remain persistented (which is helpful if the domain is added later, and it avoids an unnecessary request for a new certificate: requests are limited by Let's Encrypt [rate limits]).
 Traffic from `domain` will redirect to the [default backend].

+## snow install

+Install dependencies using `brew`.

 ## snow ip